Britain's FTSE falls as defensives beat a retreat

 “German confidence may well be weighing more heavily, as the defensives tend to have a wider European presence, especially looking at chemicals and household goods.”

-By contrast miners .FTNMX1770, which had dropped in line with commodity prices in the last two sessions to hit three-year lows, were one of the few sectors to rise, stabilizing along with firmer metal prices.
+By contrast miners, which had dropped in line with commodity prices in the last two sessions to hit three-year lows, were one of the few sectors to rise, stabilising along with firmer metal prices.

 “The amount that the commodity stocks had sold off is akin to pricing in a global recession, which we think is very unlikely ... so this could represent an interesting buying opportunity,” James Butterfill, global equity strategist at Coutts, said.